What is the current state of chess engines?

 }

-The fitness function would consist of evaluating a position with the values of the boards that the model has and taking the difference of that and the actual evaluation of the position.
-To get the best child in a generation we would then take the one with the lowest overall score, which means it has evaluated the positions closest to the actual evaluation.
+Finally, the fitness function would consist of evaluating a position from this dataset with each of our mutated models.
+To get the best child in a generation we would then take the one with the lowest difference from the actual evaluation.

 Disappointing results

-My enthusiasm for this idea quickly ebbed away very quickly once I realized how long training would take and also how bad the first dozen generations really were.
+My enthusiasm for this idea quickly ebbed away once I realized how long training would take to converge to useful results and also how bad the first dozen generations really were.
 Plugging in the values of the best models produced mediocre results, even against very weak opponents.

-But adding the additional context that stockfish provides it’s NNUE was simply not possible for the amount of tokens that the challenge bestowed upon us.
+But adding the additional context that Stockfish provides to it’s NNUE was simply not possible due to the constraint on the amount of tokens.

 How does the NNUE solve this problem?